-Rising up from a vast grid of highways and housing blocks, Uncube Housing is an experiment in the pursuit of alternative geometries, which are uncontradictorily derived from the urban context.
-The pedestalof the towers is in alignment with the continuous main street.
-A twist in orientation of two residential towers enables a strong visual connection with the rest of of the city, whereas the duality provides a semi-private space in between, loaded with common usages and a vibrant atmosphere.
-To fulfill the volumetric needs of functional spaces, yet achieving a delicate visual outcome, atmospheric elements were chosen as core components of design and the massive blocks were slanted by the prevailing winds and rain.
-The metaphorical transformation of the volume, regarded as a large mass of ice has been used as inspiration for the key design strategy: The ice turns into water, water turns into steam and the same volume of material comes back to the earth in forms of particles.
-The design proposal acknowledges the facade elements, such as windows, shading elements and curtain wall as particles rather than a surface or a volumetric mass.
-Instead of a design approach, where facade elements cover a mass of functional spaces, this conceptualizing method transformed the hierarchy of the design process and the particles guided the three dimensional form.
+Rising up from a vast grid of highways and housing blocks, Uncube Housing is an experiment in the pursuit of alternative geometries derived from the urban context.
+The pedestal of the towers aligns with the continuous main street.
+A twist in the orientation of the two residential towers facilitates a strong visual connection with the rest of the city, whereas the duality provides a semi-private space in between, loaded with common usages and a vibrant atmosphere.
+To fulfill the volumetric needs of functional spaces, while still achieving a delicate visual outcome, atmospheric elements were chosen as core design components, and the massive blocks were slanted by the prevailing winds and rain.
+The metaphorical transformation of the volume, regarded as a large mass of ice, has been used as inspiration for the key design strategy.
+Ice turns to water, water turns to steam and the same volume of material comes back to the earth in the form of water particles.
+The design proposal acknowledges the facade elements, such as windows, shading elements and sheer wall, as particles rather than a surface or a volumetric mass.
+Instead of a design approach, where facade elements cover a mass of functional spaces, this conceptualizing method transformed the hierarchy of the design process, and the particles guided the three-dimensional form.

 SALON - Alper Derinbogaz